pycontribs/pyrax/docs/cloud_files.md

 ### Interrupting Folder Uploads
 Sometimes it is necessary to stop a folder upload before it has completed.
-To do this, call `cloudfiles.cancel_folder_upload(upload_key)`, which will cause the background thread to stop uploading.
+To do this, call `cloudfiles.cancel_folder_upload(upload_key)`, which causes the background thread to stop uploading.

 ## Syncing a Local Folder with a Container